doubleedesign/comet-components/docs-site/docs/installation/composer.md

 ---
-title: Composer
+title: Composer (Standalone)
+position: 1
 ---

-# Installing with Composer
+# Setup in a standalone PHP project

 You can install Comet Components Core into any PHP project using Composer: